awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-vpc-subnet-requirements.md

-# Amazon EKS local cluster VPC and subnet requirements and considerations<a name="eks-outposts-vpc-subnet-requirements"></a>
+# Create a VPC and subnets for Amazon EKS clusters on AWS Outposts<a name="eks-outposts-vpc-subnet-requirements"></a>

 When you create a local cluster, you specify a VPC and at least one private subnet that runs on Outposts\.
 This topic provides an overview of the VPC and subnets requirements and considerations for your local cluster\.